WWE's next battle royale: Investor fans vs. shorts

 While a large contingent of short sellers have been betting that the stock will fall, WWE’s most ardent Wall Street fans say it will continue to rise even after outperforming the stock market last year and for much of 2019.

-Shares in WWE soared 144 percent in 2018 as U.S. TV license deals that blew past analyst expectations with a 3.6-times hike in average annual value from its previous agreements.
+Shares in WWE soared 144 percent in 2018 as U.S. TV license deals blew past analyst expectations with a 3.6-times hike in average annual value from its previous agreements.

 Ten out of 13 analysts have buy ratings on the stock while three recommend holding the stock which last traded at $84.87.
 The mean share price target is $102.70 with the highest target at $157 and the lowest at $85, according to Refinitiv.